er-nihit/agentic_ai_demo/readme.md

 - **Tool Execution** is the step where the actual Python function (tool) is run using the input arguments that the LLM suggested during tool calling.

+In simple terms we can just combine the tools calling with LLM by defining a whole loop with conditions if tools are needed by the LLM.